MBTITheorist

 Career Paths & Professional Strengths

-Keirsey (1998) highlights the ENTJ's distinctive talent for what he terms "logistical coordination"—the ability to assess complex situations, identify optimal resource allocation, and mobilize people toward a defined objective.
+Keirsey (1998) highlights the ENTJ's distinctive talent for what he terms "logistical coordination", the ability to assess complex situations, identify optimal resource allocation, and mobilize people toward a defined objective.
 This makes ENTJs particularly effective in roles that require leading large teams, managing organizational change, or building institutions from the ground up.
 Nardi (2011) adds that ENTJs' brain activity patterns suggest a natural capacity for rapid decision-making under pressure, a trait that supports their effectiveness in high-stakes environments where hesitation carries significant cost.

 ENTJ Under Stress

 According to Quenk (2002), the ENTJ's grip experience involves the eruption of the inferior function, introverted feeling (Fi).
-Under prolonged or extreme stress, the normally decisive, action-oriented ENTJ may become uncharacteristically withdrawn, emotionally sensitive, and preoccupied with feelings of personal inadequacy or unworthiness.
+Under prolonged or extreme stress, the normally decisive, action-oriented ENTJ become uncharacteristically withdrawn, emotionally sensitive, and preoccupied with feelings of personal inadequacy or unworthiness.
 Quenk notes that ENTJs in grip may interpret minor setbacks as evidence of fundamental personal failure, experience unfamiliar surges of raw emotion, or become unusually hurt by criticism that they would ordinarily dismiss.
 Some ENTJs in grip withdraw entirely from their leadership role, feeling that they have lost the competence and authority that define their sense of self.

 Growth Areas